Top

 • All questions are multiple choice style questions.

-• In one paper, students will be tested on their verbal skills (including comprehension, vocabulary and verbal reasoning).
+• In one paper, students are tested on their verbal skills (including comprehension, vocabulary and verbal reasoning).

 • The other test paper assesses non-verbal reasoning and mathematical knowledge, skills and understanding.

-• Each test session will take around an hour.
+• Each test session takes around an hour.

 • At the beginning of each session there is time built in for the sharing of instructions and, for the non-verbal reasoning element, some worked examples.
 Students are allocated a total of 45 minutes to complete the tests themselves.